-If the terminal does not have to offer a selection to the cardholder, then the terminal is expected to select the highest priority application that does not require the cardholder to confirm its selection.
+If the terminal does not have to offer a selection to the cardholder, then the terminal will select the application without involving the cardholder.
+This can be done in one of two ways: the terminal can use custom (i.e., U.S.-specific) logic to select a specific AID (as described in Appendix A), or the terminal can select the highest priority application that does not require the cardholder to confirm its selection.
 For example, if the terminal and the chip mutually support a single application, cardholder confirmation can be satisfied by including the Application Label and/or Application Preferred Name on the PIN entry screen.

-While EMV specifications may allow the highest priority application among multiple applications to be used without allowing choice by the cardholder25, some payment networks recommend (or may require) that if multiple applications are common between the ATM and the card, that the cardholder be given a choice (cardholder selection).
+While EMV specifications may allow the highest priority application among multiple applications to be used without allowing choice by the cardholder31, some payment networks recommend (or may require) that if multiple applications are common between the ATM and the card, that the cardholder be given a choice (cardholder selection).
 A cardholder using an ATM is likely interested in accessing funds from a particular account associated with a particular application, and not necessarily the default of the highest priority application.

-Although EMVCo recommends that each terminal should be prepared to display all of the applications that are mutually supported by the terminal and the card26, issuers do configure the Application Priority Indicator (API) in the chip to indicate the "primary" application, which can be used to select the "preferred" application without cardholder input.
-However, a cardholder using a multi-application card anticipating a cash withdrawal from a checking account may be unpleasantly surprised by a cash advance against a credit line, if not given a choice.
+Although EMVCo recommends that each terminal should be prepared to display all of the applications that are mutually supported by the terminal and the card32, issuers do configure the Application Priority Indicator (API) in the chip to indicate the "primary" application, which can be used to select the "preferred" application without cardholder input.
+However, a cardholder using a multi-product card anticipating a cash withdrawal from a checking account may be unpleasantly surprised by a cash advance against a credit line, if not given a choice.

-25 EMV Integrated Circuit Card Specifications for Payment Systems, Version 4.3 (November 2011), Book 1, Section 12.4
+31 EMV Integrated Circuit Card Specifications for Payment Systems, Version 4.3 (November 2011), Book 1, Section 12.4 32 Ibid.

-26 Ibid.